 The Facility may partially be built on shrub-steppe habitat, a WDFW designated PHS habitat, and in areas with species which are listed on federal and state lists, as shown in Section 2.B.5.
-However, approximately 46% of the shrub-steppe habitat impacted by the Facility as currently designed is degraded due to cattle grazing.
 The Applicant contracted with Western Ecosystems Technology (WEST) to complete a Wildlife and Habitat Survey Report (Attachment F) and a Review of Rare Plant Occurrence and Big Game Movement (Attachment G).

-The analysis in Section 4.9 is based on the information obtained during surveys and site-specific feedback from WDFW.
+The analysis in Section 4.9 is based on the information obtained during surveys and sitespecific feedback from WDFW.